microsoft/ga4gh-tes/examples/csharp/README.md

 - **BWA Mem**: The output BAM file (`H06HDADXX130110.1.ATCACGAT.20k.bam`) will be stored in the `outputs` container of your Azure Blob Storage.

-In addition, all output files will be downloaded locally to the temporary directory (`/tmp`) specified in the script, and the download paths will be logged in the console.
+In addition, all output files will be downloaded locally to the temporary directory (`/tmp` or `%TEMP%` on Windows) specified in the script, and the download paths will be logged in the console.